Improving energy efficiency improves the bottom line

-Get more information about energy performance for a wide range of products that are ENERGY STAR certified or regulated by Canada’s Energy Efficiency Regulations.
-The profiles include information on energy efficiency for that product, as well as buying and operating tips.
-See all profiles available at Product information.
+Get more information about energy performance for a wide range of products that are ENERGY STAR certified or regulated by Canada's Energy Efficiency Regulations.
+The profiles include information on energy efficiency and tips for that product.
+See all products available at the Product profiles section of the website.

 To compare product models use our searchable product list.

 Always consider energy efficiency, even when buying products that are neither regulated nor eligible for ENERGY STAR certification in Canada.
-Here are product profiles for some such equipment: arc welding; compressed air systems; dry-type transformers; electric motors; pumps.
+Here are product profiles for some such equipment: arc welding; compressed air systems; pumps.

 More broadly, energy management involves not just energy-using products and equipment but your whole operation and facility.